Yamudiki Mogudu (1988 film): Production

-Yamudiki Mogudu was produced by Chiranjeevi's friends from his film institute days—Sudhakar, Hariprasad, and G. V. Narayana Rao.
+Yamudiki Mogudu was produced by Chiranjeevi's friends from his film institute days—Sudhakar, Hari Prasad, and G. V. Narayana Rao.
 This film marked Narayana Rao's second production with Chiranjeevi after Devanthakudu (1984), and Chiranjeevi's third collaboration with director Ravi Raja Pinisetty.
 The film was distributed by Geetha Arts.

 Despite initial discussions with veteran writer D. V. Narasa Raju, Satyanand ultimately wrote the script.
 The story, co-developed by Satyanand and G. V. Narayana Rao, was inspired by the American film Heaven Can Wait (1978), which itself was based on the 1938 stage play of the same name by Harry Segall.
 During the story discussions, Satyanand introduced the concept of seven look-alikes existing in the world, and the idea of one person's soul entering another's body, which became a central theme of the screenplay.

 Music

 The music was composed by Raj–Koti and released by Aditya Music.
 All lyrics were penned by Veturi.
 The song "Andam Hindolam" was remixed in Supreme (2016).